xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

                               (';' <statement>) END
 ```

-Note that statements can  begin  with  any identifier except END.
+Note that statements can  begin  with  any identifier except `END`.
-So the first stub form of procedure Statements is:
+So the first stub form of procedure `Statements` is:

 ```delphi
 {--------------------------------------------------------------}